 The TMJ is the joint that allows the lower jaw to move and open.
 TMJ symptoms or pain can occur when the functioning of this joint becomes strained.
 This can damage the alignment of the jaw joints and cause inflammation in the surrounding muscles and counterbalancing muscles if not treated.

 Rather than nightguards, Comprehensive Family Dental uses bite splints.
 This is because we are trying to reposition the jaw joint up into its proper anatomical position in the socket, which is the most restful position for the joint and teeth.
 Store-bought guards tend to be uncomfortable and wear out quickly; may help for a while and then not help at all; or cause wearers to clench their teeth even more due to their soft plastic construction.
 We make bite splints in the office with digital design software and our 3D printer.
 They are customized to each patient.

 Cold Laser TMJ therapy has the capability to alleviate acute TMJ pain.
 It also accelerates the healing process of the ligaments and other tissues in the TMJ by improving mitochondrial function and lymph drainage.

-The cold laser does not cut or burn and is not painful to use—in fact, it typically stops the pain.
+The cold laser does not cut or burn and is not painful to use—in fact, it typically stops the pain but also reduces craniofacial pain and inflammation.
 We can use it not only on the TMJ, but any and all associated muscles that are painfully involved with the TMJ symptoms.